avi1222/Advanced-Expense-Tracker-Excel-Exporter/Adnvanced_Expense_Tracker_Excel/README.md

 ---

-# How to Run the Program
+# How to Run

-Open terminal or command prompt.

-Run:
+Run the following command:

 ```bash
 python expense_tracker.py